-This is the most visited Anuradhapura stupa.
-Monks in their orange robes and pilgrims, school classes and other visitors in white flock to this gorgeous stupa surrounded by rows of black stone elephants on all four sides.
+This is the most visited on of the three Anuradhapura stupas.
+Monks come in their orange clothing and other people like pilgrims, school classes come dressed in white.
+They all want to see this gorgeous stupa surrounded by black stone elephants.

-And no monkeys at all around here at the time we visited so the offerings were saved for what they were meant for.
-More photos on Ruwanwilisiya Dagoba:
+And this time, no monkeys at all around here when we were visiting.
+The offerings were saved for what they were meant for.

 The white surface needs more maintenance than the red brick ones.
 Volunteers are climbing bamboo ladders to wash and paint the dome.
 Would volunteering in temple washing be your thing…?

 The Twin Ponds

 One more thing I need to show about Anuradhapura ruins: two pools called the Twin ponds.
 They used to be the ritual baths and still have steps to the water on each side.